polterguy/ingen/README.md

 4. PayPal integration for purchasing tickets.

-The system used a real MySQL database, and real (and secure) logins, with the ability to create multiple administrator accounts, allowing an admin user to _"administrate"_ it easily, creating new _"exhibits"_, and delete existing exhibits.
+The system used a real MySQL database, and real (and secure) logins, with the ability to create multiple administrator accounts, and finegrained access control to the system - Allowing an admin user to _"administrate"_ it easily, creating new _"exhibits"_, and delete existing exhibits.
 Of course, what you can do in 3 hours is limited, but I don't think my results was below pair in any ways.

+I think it was sporty of [FascinatedBox](https://github.com/fascinatedBox/) to show up, and I think we both had a nice time doing this :)

 ### What a guest sees when he visits the URL of the system.